 Instructor: Ramana Allena

 Technical aspects of cybersecurity in computer and network systems.
 The nature of attacks and defense in digital systems; models of vulnerabilities, threats, and security; cryptography; forensics; security policies and procedures; software and network security.
 Prerequisite(s): C INF 124X or C INF 203 or C EHC 242.

 E Epl 300 (Class # 1190)

 Social Foundations of Education (3)

 Inquiry into educational policies, purposes, and ideas based upon the resources and insights of the humanities and the social sciences.
-Only one of E EST 300 and 301 may be taken for credit.
+Prerequisite(s): junior or senior class standing.

 Instructor: Gina Giuliano

 Focuses on strategies to capitalize a major global asset of many institutions: its international and transnational alumni.
 The course has four major objectives: 1) Assessing readiness to invest in global alumni relations and how to communicate the value proposition, 2) how to move global alumni initiatives from outside of alumni affairs, 3) how to develop internal alignment and support for investing in global alumni relations, and 4) developing a strategic plan.